8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Coordinate Transformation

 If the scan includes RTK, PPK, or GCP positioning data, the coordinate transformation stage places the point cloud in a real-world coordinate system.
+LixelStudio redesigned this interface with fast search of common and built-in coordinate systems and clearer naming for easier identification.
 This configuration must be set before starting SLAM optimization.
 Changing the target coordinate system after processing requires a complete reprocess from raw data.

 RTK

 RTK data is applied automatically when present and valid.
-The RTK status during the scan must have achieved Fixed status with 10 or more satellites, at least 10 m of movement while Fixed, and antenna tilt within 20 degrees.
+The RTK status during the scan must have achieved Fixed status with 10 or more satellites, at least 33 ft (10 m) of movement while Fixed, and antenna tilt within 20 degrees.
+K2 RTK is built-in and standard; L2 Pro RTK uses the optional add-on module.
 Validation requirements are covered in Module 4: Positioning.

 PPK

 PPK requires importing RINEX observation files (RINEX 3.0 or later) and configuring the base station parameters.
 After adjusting any settings, including SLAM Mapping End Time, re-enter the PPK settings to verify sufficient satellite data remains.
-Full PPK workflow details are in the LixelStudio Manual.
+Full PPK workflow details are in the LixelStudio user manual.

 GCP (Ground Control Points)